rblack42/cosc1337.LinkedList/documentation/ListDev.rst

 ******************************************

 Since we made the attributes of our Node objects private, we will need to add methods to set and get those attributes.
 Here are the tests we will need for these additions:

 ..  literalinclude::    ../tests/test_node.cpp
     :linenos:
-    :lines: 10-17

 There are a few interesting point to make about this code.
 The data access routines will be pretty simple, and standard ``get`` and ``set`` methods are